 The only Baylan store still operating today is the Kadiköy Baylan.
 Harry Lenas manages the store and continues to participate in several international pastry conferences and exhibitions.
 He is also a founding member of the food and beverages club named “Chaine des Rotisseurs”.
 His new creations along with the established favorites continue to draw crowds into the beautiful and relaxing environment of the Kadiköy Baylan’s ivy-covered garden.

 The inside of the patisserie hasn’t changed since my first visit some 15 years ago.
 I am totally in love with the entrance door as well as the retro lighting fixtures.
-There are some videos here (scroll to the bottom) if you want to a take a peek inside the shop.

 Here are some other snapshots from our tour: